 Air Force Enlisted Job Descriptions (1W0X1 Weather)

-Specialty Summary.
-Performs and manages the collection, analysis, and forecast of atmospheric and space weather conditions, and the tailoring and communication of weather information.
+The Air Force Weather Specialist performs and manages the collection, analysis, and forecast of atmospheric and space weather conditions, and the tailoring and communication of weather information.
 Related DoD Occupational Subgroup: 420.

 Duties and Responsibilities

 The Air Force Weather Specialist observes, records, and disseminates weather data and information.
 Uses fixed and deployable meteorological sensors to measure and evaluate atmospheric and space weather conditions.
 They also use satellite and radar imagery, computer generated graphics, and weather communication equipment and instruments to analyze atmospheric and space data and information in order to forecast atmospheric and space weather conditions.
 Then, they will issues warnings and advisories to alert users to mission-critical weather if imminent or even possible.

 Also, understanding the weather analysis and data to enhance combat operations and training is part of the weather specialists skill set.
 The Air Force Weather Specialist tailors and communicates weather information to meet operational requirements and manages weather operations.
 They also adapts weather resources to meet mission requirements, ensuring standardization and quality weather products, operations, and activities.